intel/openvino-ai-plugins-gimp/testscases/StableDiffusion/README.md

     Recompile already downloaded models, follow 3b.

   3a.
 Downloading for the first time <br/>
   Download "1", Stable Diffusion 1.5 Square as an instance.  <br/>

   ![](../../Docs/figs/standalone2.png)

   3b.
-Already installed but needs recompiling  <br/>
+Already installed but needs recompiling.  <br/>
   If you have already downloaded the models, it will show as Installed.
 If you need to recompile just choose it again <br/>

   ![](../../Docs/figs/standalone1.png)